allister-grange/unified-devops/README.md

 - deploys that image, among other things using terraform

 ## next steps

-- next action
-  - only push up the DB backups if it's PROD, don't take the backup scripts if I am doing a non-prod build
-    - should be deleted out of crontab, isn't

 - move from Vercel to Cloudflare pages for startertab
   - [ ] get a baseline of speed for comparison